Banuke/QR-Reader/README.md

 Suggestions
 - create a java file to read the JSON file in the URL (http://dev-agra.mpulsesandbox.com/api/getCountries) and add to an arraylist

--Replace the current spinner assignment in both ManualEntryActivity.java and ResultViewActivity.java to read the above arraylist
+- Replace the current spinner assignment in both ManualEntryActivity.java and ResultViewActivity.java to read the above arraylist

 - Printer functions :NO CLUE

--A button is already created to switch ON/OFF and the function stops the application on click.
+- A button is already created to switch ON/OFF and the function stops the application on click.
 (Reason: it calls a new camera session).
 This needs to be handled in ".\Barcode-Reader-master\barcode-reader\src\main\java\com\notbytes\barcode_reader\BarcodeReaderFragment.java" file under "setFlash()" function.